danb-cws/giphysearch/README.md

 - It's been 18 months or so since I had a look at React (it just wasn't a requirement in my last role) and I have really enjoyed the improved experience of working with 16.3, particularly 'object properties' proposal and the generally 'terse' style of coding.
 - React.fragment is a welcome addition so as not to have to keep adding arbitrary wrappers.
-- I have some content in place for the 'pre-boot' of React, test with a throttled connection to see.
+- I have some content in place for the 'pre-boot' of React, test with a throttled connection and disable service worker to see.

 ## CSS